|

 so that Apache-Test was installed but no custom configuration saved

-wasn't run).
+(since its make test wasn't run).
 In which case the interactive

 configuration should kick in (unless config options were passed) and